tassa-yoniso-manasi-karoto/giita/README.md

 CLI tool to format latin script Pali for chanting in the Thai style.

-This program was written with the Makhot style of the Dhammayut order in mind but its output can also be used for the Saṁyok style of the Maha Nikaya order.
+This program was written with the Makhot style of the Dhammayut order in mind but its output can also be used for the Saṁyok style of the Maha Nikaya order with the --samyok argument.
 This program implements the tone rules provided at https://www.dhammatalks.org/ebook_index.html#tone_guide (v151003)

 <img src="https://github.com/tassa-yoniso-manasi-karoto/giita/blob/main/img.webp">